AgriLife/af4-agrilife-unit/readme.md

 1. Copy this repo to the desired location.
 2. In your terminal, navigate to the plugin location 'cd /path/to/the/plugin'
+3. Make sure Node, NPM, Ruby (v2.0.0p648 or greater), Ruby Gems, and Ruby Sass (v3.4.22 or greater) are installed.
-3. Run "npm start" to configure your local copy of the repo, install dependencies, and build files
+4. Run "npm start" to configure your local copy of the repo, install dependencies, and build files

 ## Development Notes